mcimini/lang-n-assert/README.md

 -- on pairs.lan of the folder "languages" --

 This language definition contains lazy pairs.
 Lang-n-assert can detect that pairs are lazy.
-To show another tests, we base our test on the fact that terms (pair E E) are values for lazy pairs rather than (pair V V).
+To show a different test from the previous one, we base our test on the fact that terms (pair E E) are values for lazy pairs rather than (pair V V).
 The following asks for a proof derivation that the grammar production for 'pair' in the grammar of values is not inductive.

 ./lna 'true' pairs.lan 'Inductive(V,pair,)'